Letting Go is Accepting What Cannot Be Changed

-- In fact, that’s what you could feel for at least two or three months.
-During this time you go through the natural process of grieving.
+- You could feel this way for at least two or three months.
+During this time you will go through the natural process of grieving.

 - It’s important to understand that “letting go” is also an act of unsurpassed courage.
 No one can live while they cling to suffering and pain.

 You need to give it time.
 It’s possible that nothing will return to the way it was before.
-However, just because it’s different doesn’t meant that it’s bad.
+However, just because it’s different, that doesn’t mean that it’s bad.
 On the contrary, it can give way to a new, happy and beautiful situation.

 There are times in your life when you’ll become obsessed with the belief that nothing can be changed.
-This may include the thought that you can’t leave the person by your side although you no longer love them.
+You may think that you can’t leave the person who is by your side, even though you no longer love them.
 This is not the right mindset to have.

-- It’s important to remember that there is no greater source of suffering than the close-eyed denial of a reality.
-This is when everything is crumbling around you but your turn a blind eye to protect yourself from it.
+- It’s important to remember that there is no greater source of suffering than when you deny reality.
+This is when everything is crumbling around you but you turn a blind eye to protect yourself from it.

 Occasionally, although it might seem impossible, letting go of something that is no longer viable is a way to find something better.